 CML is the slower-growing version of AML.
 This means that treatment may not be as aggressive in the earlier stages, leaving room for emerging options like targeted therapies.

-Researchers believe that targeted therapies may work so well in early CML that survivors may enter remission and achieve a typical life expectancy.
+Researchers believe that targeted therapies may work so well in early CML that survivors may enter remission and achieve

 Based on the success of targeted therapies for CML, researchers are looking at whether people can stop taking these drugs during remission.
-Currently, targeted therapies are meant to be taken for the rest of your life.
+Currently, targeted therapies are meant to be

 Acute lymphocytic leukemia (ALL)